Raid on Barcelona (1115): Background

-Following the death of Muhammad ibn al-Hajj, the governor of Zaragoza, during the an 1114 campaign in Catalonia, the Emir Ali ibn Yusuf appointed Abu Bakr ibn Ibrahim ibn Tifilwit as the new governor.
+Following the death of Muhammad ibn al-Hajj, the governor of Zaragoza, during the 1114 campaign in Catalonia, the Emir Ali ibn Yusuf appointed Abu Bakr ibn Ibrahim ibn Tifilwit as the new governor.
 The latter was also the governor of Murcia, Valencia, Tortosa and the rest of the Sharq al-Andalus.
 The emir ordered Abu Bakr to march on the County of Barcelona.
 The purpose of the attack was to avenge the death of Ibn al-Hajj.

 During the raids of 1114–1115, Count Ramon Berenguer III of Barcelona was away on the Balearic Crusade.
 There are two sources for the 1115 raid: the contemporary Latin Liber maiolichinus, a poem about the Balearic expedition, and the later Arabic Rawd al-Qirtas of Ibn Abi Zar.
 While some historians questioned the account in the Rawd al-Qirtas, seeing it as a piece of propaganda, a successful doublet of the failed 1114 campaign, the Liber maiolichinus corroborates the reality of a second raid.